Note on asymptotic symmetry of massless scalar field at null infinity: Covariant phase space

 where $\lambda$ is field independent $\delta\lambda=0$.
-This is trivial invariant of symplectic form that is always present and does not automatically imply symmetry.
-Additional condition that transformation must fulfill to be a symmetry is that it maps solution into solution.
+This is the trivial invariant of the symplectic form that is always present and does not automatically imply symmetry.
+An additional condition that transformation must fulfill to be a symmetry is that it maps solution onto solution.